willfindlay/COMP5900T-Notes/midterm/midterm.md

 ## SELinux

 - implements FLASK model (a MAC model) in Linux with LSM
+- how policy works?
+    - default policy
+    - enforcing mode or permissive mode (permissive logs violations but does not enforce)
+    - can configure policy with booleans
+- every subject has a label, every object has a label
+    - policy is defined as a whitelist on labels
+    - everything else is denied by default
+- SELinux implements
+    - label/role type enforcement
+    - MCS (multi-category security)
+    - MLS (multi-level security)

 ## Activity: Compare Custom SELinux Policy with Real SELinux Policy

+- SELinux policy is **complicated**
+    - a lot of factors to consider
+- they define their own language for defining policy
+    - difficult to use, need to read documentation
+- a lot of experience required to write policy, better to just use booleans

 # UNIX Sandboxing